codecentric/helm-charts/charts/keycloak/README.md

 It provisions a fully featured Keycloak installation.
 For more information on Keycloak and its capabilities, see its [documentation](http://www.keycloak.org/documentation.html).

+## Note about customization

+The original chart has been modified to add support for the SQL Server storage as backend.

+Required values are similar to the ones for the default Postgres storage, the main difference is that SQL Server need to be initialized as keycloak is not able to create either database or user, so initcontainers are provided for it.

+To void unwanted helm chart issues, we removed the explicit Postgres dependency, so Postgress shall be manually installed before installing keycloak with this chart.

 ## Prerequisites Details

 The chart has an optional dependency on the [PostgreSQL](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) chart.